 Mentally, I grew up in two places.
 One was the glittery and golden Orange County, California, where all residents are tanned and all houses are building versions of the Hadid family.
 The other was the Upper East Side, New York, where the teenage girls are supermodels, and the men are addicts beyond their years.

 In case you don't remember, The O.C. and Gossip Girl were TV shows that came out in the noughties and gained huge success among the teen community, and beyond—my mum would watch both shows with me.
-Both produced by the same people, Josh Schwartz and Stephanie Savage, although The O.C. and Gossip Girl are set on different sides of the American coast, their premises are virtually the same.
+Both produced by the same people, Josh Schwartz and Stephanie Savage, The O.C. and Gossip Girl are set on different sides of the American coast, but their premises are virtually the same.
 These are teen dramas about rich, skinny white people who have affairs and tend to be addicted to things like prescription drugs.

 My early teenage years dropped in the mid-noughties when wearing low-rise jeans and vests on top of long sleeved T-shirts was the only thing.
 If you were there, you’ll know that in this time, we who were teenagers grew up heavily under the influence of The O.C. and Gossip Girl.